theNewFlesh/hidebound/sphinx/intro.rst

 Overview
 ========

-Hidebound is a local, dockerized; database, asset framework, asset validation and display service.
-Hidebound is not a competitor to databases like MongoDB, Amazon Web Service's (AWS) S3, Postgres, etc.
+Hidebound is an ephemeral database and asset framework used for generating, validating and exporting assets to various data stores.
-Hidebound enables developers to ingest arbitrary sets of files and output them as validated assets and metadata for consumption by databases like the aforementioned.
+Hidebound enables developers to ingest arbitrary sets of files and output them as content and generated metadata, which has validated according to specifications they define.

-Hidebound is framework for validating, and extracting metadata from files and directories according, to user defined specifications.
-Assets are placed into a root directory (typically one reserved for Hidebound projects) and then discovered, validated, extracted, and copied or moved by Hidebound.
+Assets are placed into an ingress directory, typically reserved for Hidebound projects, and then processed by Hidebound.
+Hidebound extracts metadata from the files and directories that make each asset according to their name, location and file properties.
+This data comprises the entirety of Hidebound's database at any one time.

 Dataflow
 ========